meirelon/wedding/README.md

 Hello, my name is Michael, and I am a Data Scientist by trade, specializing in ML.
 My front end and web dev experience is a hobby.

 # Contribute
-Firstly, a big thanks 🙏🏻for the overwhelming response on [HackerNews](https://news.ycombinator.com/item?id=18556787) and I would be more than happy for [PRs](https://help.github.com/articles/about-pull-requests/) or [BTC](1NLoTtHMXcnrgQWmA1bJVwwQKiq9sKw8tL) ;)
+I would be more than happy for [PRs](https://help.github.com/articles/about-pull-requests/) or [BTC](https://commerce.coinbase.com/checkout/1efcc118-420e-4512-b1f1-713b20c0f09e)